Vitamin D Supplements

 Vitamin D is a crucial component of healthy ageing.
 Taking 10 micrograms (400 IU) of vitamin D a day between October and early March will help to keep our bones and muscles healthy.

 Some people may benefit from taking supplements year-round if they are frail or housebound and so not often outdoors.
-Also if they usually wear clothes that cover up most of your skin, or have dark skin.
+Also, if they usually wear clothes that cover up most of their skin, or have dark skin.

-Too much Vitamin D over a long period of time can weaken the bones and damage the kidneys and the heart.
+Excessive vitamin D intake over a prolonged period can weaken bones, damage the kidneys, and harm the heart.
 Some people have medical conditions that mean they may not be able to safely take as much.
 If in doubt, consult your doctor.
 If your doctor has recommended you take a different amount of vitamin D, you should follow their advice.

 You cannot overdose on vitamin D through exposure to sunlight.
 But always remember to cover up or protect your skin if you’re out in the sun for long periods to reduce the risk of skin damage and skin cancer.